ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Debugging can be hard and it becomes harder when working with complex software.

 Spaghetti code is difficult to read and maintain.
-It can be code that is not organised, has lot's of dependencies and is difficult to debug.
+It can be code that is not organised, has lots of dependencies and is difficult to debug.

 #### The Tech Industry is bugged